michal-mazurkiewicz/survey-api/README.md

 App implements request body validation for creating surveys and submiting the answers.
 The data is persistent thanks to our sophisticated json file database.

+The interface of the repository module is design in the way, that should allow easily to substitute it with real database eg. postgress.

 Application has complete 100% test coverage.

 **Running App locally**